kst179/LoveLetter/README.md

 version 1.0.0

-Telegram bot game vertion of the card game LoveLetter
+Telegram bot game version of the card game LoveLetter